OscarAnd123/COVID_AND_NYPD/README.md

 ![vis4](/graph4.jpg)

 I was surprised that the number of arrest decresed a lot during 2020.
-In the beggining of this project i thought that the number of arrest will be similare to 2019 but the number of arrest will spike up during the summer.
+In the beggining of this project I thought that the number of arrest will be similare to 2019 but the number of arrest will spike up during the summer.
 There was a drastic decrease of arrest but there was also a spike during may.

 Comparing the numbers of arrest during 2020 and 2019 there is a decrease of 214617 arrest (a decrease of 60.45%).